Rescuers hampered by damaged roads, more rain in Indonesia - WTMJ

 The rains also caused solidified lava to tumble down the slopes of Ili Lewotolok volcano and hit several villages.
 That disaster on Lembata island killed at least 11, while at least 16 others were still buried under tons of the solid lava, Jati said.
 The lava was left after the volcano erupted in November.

 Hundreds of people were still involved in the rescue efforts on Monday.
-At least nine villages were affected by flash floods and a landslide that cut five bridges on the island, he said.
+Ten districts and the provincial capital of Kupanng were affected by flashfloods and a landslide that damaged five bridges and several public facilities in East Nusa Tenggara province, Jati said.

+He said more than 950 houses were damaged, including dozens that were flattened or swept away by floods and mud, forcing 2,655 people to flee to government shelters.

 President Joko Widodo said he ordered his Cabinet ministers and the chiefs of the military, police and disaster agency to carry out emergency response measures as quickly as possible.